Problem Set 4: Memory Scramble

 - There is no guarantee that Didit tests will run within any particular timeframe, or at all.
 If you push code close to the deadline, the large number of submissions will slow the turnaround time before your code is examined.

-- If you commit and push right before the deadline, it’s okay if the Didit build finishes after the deadline, because the commit-and-push was on time.
+- If you commit and push right before the deadline, the Didit build does not have to complete in order for that commit to be graded.

 The autograder test cases will not change from the alpha to the beta, but their point values will.
-In order to encourage incremental development, alpha autograding will focus primarily on situations where clients make moves in series (separated by time), not concurrently.
+In order to encourage incremental development, alpha autograding will be weighted more toward situations where clients make moves in series, not concurrently.
 On the beta, autograding will look at a full range of concurrent situations.

 Manual grading of the alpha will only examine internal documentation (AF, RI, testing strategy, etc.) and implementation that does not relate to concurrency.
 Manual grading of the beta may examine any part, including re-examining those docs or code, and how you addressed code review feedback.